0danny/re47/README.md

 Join the discord for more information.

 ## Disclaimer
-This project is for educational purposes only.
-The repository does not contain any game assets or proprietary code from the original game.
+This project is for educational and game preservation purposes only.
+The repository does not contain any game assets/retail resources or proprietary code from the original game.